 Sydney isn’t the capital of Australia!

-Sydney isn’t the capital of Australia!
+Sydney is not the capital of Australia!
 What is this… Canberra?

-Australia is one of those funny countries with a capital city that isn’t very well known or densely populated.
+Australia is one of those funny countries with a capital city that is not very well known or densely populated.
 Other examples of countries like this include Brazil with its capital Brasilia, Turkey with Ankara, and Switzerland with its capital city Bern.
-Foreigners often debate between Sydney and Melbourne when asked what the capital of Australia is, but the correct answer is actually Canberra.
+Foreigners often debate between Sydney, News South Wales (NSW) and Melbourne, Victoria (VIC) when asked what the capital of Australia is, but the correct answer is actually Canberra, Australian Capital Territory (ACT).

 Jay Martin was born in Brisbane, Australia, but has spent his life traversing the world in search of excitement and freedom.
 From tearing up the slopes in Canada, the U.S. and New Zealand to backpacking across Europe and living the high-life in Asia, there’s always a new challenge on the horizon for this intrepid adventurer.